DevExpress-Examples/xpo-json-serialization/Readme.md

    ```

-* In the *Startup.cs* also register custom Json converter and Metadata provider.
+* In the *Startup.cs* also register custom JSON converter and Metadata provider Services.
     ```cs

             //...